-Here are seven pieces of advice to help minimise dead air time and enhance the quality of customer–advisor conversations.
+Here are seven pieces of advice to help avoid dead air time in customer service calls and enhance the quality of customer–advisor conversations.

 What Is Dead Air Time?